ocyj/city-growth/README.md

 More specifically the mechanisms that generate a power-law distribution are examinated by extending an existing model based on a hierarchial economic flow within a nation.

-The inspiration came from **Semboloni, F.** (2008) Hierarchy, cities size distribution and Zipf's law. *The European Physical Journal B*, June 2008, Volume 63, Issue 3, pp 295–301. [link to springer.com](http://link.springer.com/article/10.1140/epjb/e2008-00203-1 "Link to springer.com")
+The inspiration came from **Semboloni, F.** (2008) "Hierarchy, cities size distribution and Zipf's law". *The European Physical Journal B*, June 2008, Volume 63, Issue 3, pp 295–301. [link to springer.com](http://link.springer.com/article/10.1140/epjb/e2008-00203-1 "Link to springer.com")

 From the abstract of our report: